legendu-net/blog/misc/content/2020-01-05-tips-on-nlp.markdown

 As a result,
 it is highly parallelizable and requires less time to train, while establishing state-of-the-art results on WMT2014.

+Large embeddings with 2048 dimensions achieved the best results, but only by a small margin.
+Even small embeddings with 128 dimensions seem to have sufficient capacity to capture most of the necessary semantic information.
+• LSTM Cells consistently outperformed GRU
+Cells.
+• Bidirectional encoders with 2 to 4 layers performed best.
+Deeper encoders were significantly more unstable to train, but show potential if they can be optimized well.
+• Deep 4-layer decoders slightly outperformed
+shallower decoders.
+Residual connections were necessary to train decoders with 8 layers and dense residual connections offer additional robustness.
+• Parameterized additive attention yielded the overall best results.
+A well-tuned beam search with length penalty is crucial.
+Beam widths of 5 to 10 together with a length penalty of 1.0 seemed to work well.

 ## seq2seq

 https://github.com/IBM/pytorch-seq2seq